 Japan’s art conceptions, deriving from diverse cultural traditions, have been formative in the production of a unique type of tattoos art and technique.

 Many of these prints were inspired by a popular Chinese folk tale called Suikoden.
-In this tale many of the main characters were heavily tattooed master-less Samurai or Ronin.
+In this tale, many of the main characters were heavily tattooed masterless Samurai or Ronin.
 Woodblock prints that took inspiration from these stories served as a guide for the Japanese tattoo artists at the time and inspiration for many of the full-body tattoo designs came from these stories.
 The most famous example is probably a series of prints from contemporary Japanese tattoo master Horiyoshi 3, he created a series of sumi ink prints called “108 heroes of the Suikoden”.

 Tattoo artists still take inspiration from woodblock prints to this day.
 Some of the most influential woodblock prints were by Utagawa Kuniyoshi who is most famous in the western world for his series of prints ‘Heroes of Our Country’s Suikoden’.
-Another influential woodblock artist was Katsushika Hokusai, perhaps most famous for his series of prints Thirty six views of mount Fujil: a serie of thirty six woodblock prints all depicting Japans famous mount Fuji from different points of view and throughout different seasons.
+Another influential woodblock artist was Katsushika Hokusai, perhaps most famous for his series of prints ‘Thirty six views of mount Fuji’ – a series of thirty six woodblock prints all depicting Japans famous mount Fuji from different vantage points and throughout different seasons.

 The most famous of these is “The great wave of Kanagawa” where Mount Fuji is seen in the background of a Tsunami-style wave.